πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Pass functions as data.
 Essential for qsort, callbacks, and dispatch tables.

-1. Master functions and pointers first
+1. Get comfortable with functions and pointers first

-4. Lock in one fact: "functions have addresses too"
+4. Lock in one fact: functions have addresses too

-πŸ’‘ Tip: Read the declaration inside-out from the name: int (*fp)(int) β€” "fp is a pointer to a function taking int, returning int."
+πŸ’‘ Tip: read the declaration outward from the name β€” int (*fp)(int) means "fp is a pointer to a function that takes an int and returns an int."

 What is a function pointer?